 Mediation shall be requested in writing to MOCA.
-Mediation requests must be submitted within 30 days of receipt of the notice of proposed suspension or proposed revocation of certification or denial of certification.
 If MOCA rejects the request for mediation, written documentation will be provided to the applicant or certified operation.
 The written notification shall advise the applicant for certification or certified operation of the right to request an appeal within 30 days of the date of the written notification of rejection of the request for mediation.